Soil stripping

 Powerful emulsion remover.
 With rinsing.

-For all types of water-resistant coverings (except wood, cork, painted surfaces and linoleums).
+For all types of water-resistant coverings (except wood, cork, painted surfaces and linoleum).

 Taski jontec linosafe